ejamesc/epub-creator/README.md

 e.generate_epub(final_path)
 ```

 Just drop the epub/ folder into your Django app, and remember to add it to your INSTALLED_APPS as 'yourappname.epub'.
-You're good to go!